Wotcnt/Polyrifringence-Engine/README.md

 ### 📘 Citation
 If you use this engine, cite as:
 -     Brown-Milliken, Conner (2025). *Polyrifringence Engine v6.8 – Recursive Optics Simulator*.
 GitHub repository: https://github.com/Wotcnt/Polyrifringence-Engine
+-     Ethical Use: All recursive propagation must maintain observer consent and data sovereignty.

 ### 🔍 Reproducibility Note
 All benchmarks and phase-trace results are deterministic for a given random seed.